 authorities, or a governmental agency, contact the Lassen Law Firm to

 When you speak with a police shooting attorney at our firm to discuss your

 situation, you will see that we care about you and your future.
 Victims

 of police shootings have different goals when they are seeking to bring

 a claim forward.
-We'll first ask about what you hope to achieve by
+We'll first ask about what you hope to achieve by bringing

-money damages for you.
+damages for you.

 Remember that police officers generally have broad powers to carry out